 Gambling in Illinois: key facts and figures

-- The state’s legal gambling age is 21
+- The legal age for gambling in Illinois is 21.

-- State laws currently limit the number of gaming licences to 10 – and casinos can’t be open 24 hours
+- State law restricts the number of gaming licences to 10.

-- The new legislation includes plans for a Chicago-based ‘mega casino’, five new casinos and extra table games and slots at current gambling venues including racetracks
+- Recent legislation includes plans for a Chicago-based ‘mega casino,' five new casinos, and extra table games and slots at existing venues.

-- Illinois describes gambling as “playing a game of chance or skill for money or other things of value”
+- Gambling is defined in Illinois as “playing a game of chance or skill for money or other things of value.”

-So it’s still something of a grey area.
-However, if you do take part in online poker here, you should be fully aware of the restrictions which apply, and, probably, proceed with some caution.
+The situation remains a grey area.
+If you decide to play online poker here, be fully aware of the existing restrictions and probably proceed with caution.